HYENAZ

 1-7 July 2017Armenia

-“Techniques for Auditory Resistance” is a workshop and installation in sound design and field recording, facilitated by the renowned sound artists HYENAZ.
-The workshop invites participants to create their own sound artworks that interact with natural and or urban spaces.
+“Techniques for Auditory Resistance” is a workshop and installation in sound design and field recording, facilitated by the sound artists HYENAZ.
+The workshop invites participants to create sound artworks that interact with natural or urban spaces.

-Our methodology draws upon what is at hand: our bodies, our stories, the materials we find around.
-With the accessibility of sound recording devices, particularly smartphones, anyone who records a story in a plaza, a song on a river bank, the sound of a frog or discarded trash blowing in the wind is already a sound artist.
+The methodology draws upon what is at hand: bodies, stories, and materials found in the immediate environment.
+With the accessibility of recording devices—particularly smartphones—HYENAZ posits that anyone who records a story in a plaza, a song on a riverbank, or the sound of a frog or discarded trash blowing in the wind becomes a sound artist.

-The question that motivates the workshop is: What forms of community do we create when we listen together, and after listening, collaborate on artworks that respond to public space?
-We perceive sound as we perceive our bodies: not as isolated territories separated by a physical divide between “mine” and “yours,” but as interconnected, multiple, perhaps exchangeable entities.
-We believe that these interconnections can be actualized through the application of technology to the sonic gifts of the living world and its architecture.
+A central question motivating the workshop is: What forms of community emerge when people listen collectively and collaborate on artworks responding to public space?
+HYENAZ frames sound as analogous to bodies: not as isolated territories divided by a physical boundary between “mine” and “yours,” but as interconnected, multiple, and potentially exchangeable entities.
+The artists propose that these interconnections can be actualized through the application of technology to the sonic gifts of the living world and its architecture.

-“Techniques for Auditory Resistance” aims to empower individuals who wish to explore sound as a tool for empowerment and solidarity, distributing lived experience through auditory means.
-As such, the workshop explores how the spoken word and the lived environment provide a renewable resource for sound artists driven by the urgency of life in the 21st century.
+“Techniques for Auditory Resistance” aims to empower individuals exploring sound as a tool for solidarity, distributing lived experience through auditory means.
+The workshop investigates how spoken word and lived environments serve as renewable resources for sound artists navigating the urgencies of 21st-century life.

-Sound, in a sense, is animate: it takes a life of its own.
-It is also produced by entities (such as wind, flowers, metal, bees, humans) that occupy different places on the vast spectrum of “liveliness”.
-We are interested in the inclusion of these non-human entities in this sonic encounter, and we seek to actively problematise this encounter.
-A key question we pose when we “take sound” is: How do those human and non-human entities signal that they consent to be part of the artwork?
+HYENAZ describes sound as animate—taking on a life of its own—and produced by entities (wind, flowers, metal, bees, humans) occupying varied positions on the spectrum of “liveliness.”
+The artists emphasize the inclusion of non-human entities in sonic encounters while actively problematizing these interactions.
+A key question posed when “taking sound” is: How do human and non-human entities signal consent to participate in the artwork?

 Curriculum